umar93hasan/test/README.md

 ### [CS5500 Managing Software Development](https://course.ccs.neu.edu/cs5500) Homework Repo

-This repo contains all homework files for this course.
+This repo contains all homework files of this course for: Hasan, Mohd Umar with CCIS-ID: umar93hasan.